ARMmbed/mbed-os-5-docs/docs/porting/psa/crypto.md

 1.  `extra_labels` contains the label `PSA`.
 Please see an example using the [K64F](https://github.com/ARMmbed/mbed-os/blob/master/targets/targets.json#L1451) or [Future Sequana](https://github.com/ARMmbed/mbed-os/blob/master/targets/targets.json#L7694).
 1.  `MBEDTLS_PSA_CRYPTO_C` macro is enabled.
 Please see an example using the [K64F](https://github.com/ARMmbed/mbed-os/blob/master/targets/targets.json#L1454) or [Future Sequana](https://github.com/ARMmbed/mbed-os/blob/master/targets/targets.json#L7697).
-1. `MBEDTLS_ENTROPY_NV_SEED` macro is enabled in the SPE if the device does not have TRNG or if you want the entropy injection test.
+1. `MBEDTLS_ENTROPY_NV_SEED` and `MBEDTLS_PSA_ENTROPY_INJECTION` macros are enabled in the SPE if the device does not have TRNG or if you want the entropy injection test.
 Please see an example using the [Future Sequana](https://github.com/ARMmbed/mbed-os/blob/master/targets/targets.json#L7673).
 1. `MBEDTLS_PLATFORM_NV_SEED_READ_MACRO` macro is set to `mbed_default_seed_read` in the SPE if the device does not have TRNG or if you want the entropy injection test.
 Please see an example using the [Future Sequana](https://github.com/ARMmbed/mbed-os/blob/master/targets/targets.json#L7674).
 1. `MBEDTLS_PLATFORM_NV_SEED_WRITE_MACRO` macro is set to `mbed_default_seed_write` in the SPE if the device does not have TRNG or if you want the entropy injection test.
 Please see an example using the [Future Sequana](https://github.com/ARMmbed/mbed-os/blob/master/targets/targets.json#L7674).